dheeraj-326/fetch_coding/README.md

 }'
 ```
 ## How do I run this locally?
-1. This application was developed using Python 3.8 and hence the same version is recommended although any version of Python 3 should work.
+1. This application was developed using Python 3.8 and hence the same version is recommended although any version of Python 3 should work fine.
 2. Go to the root path of the project
 3. Run `pip install -r requirements.txt`
 4. `cd src`